frozzzen3/TVMC/README.md

 ```
 cd ../tvm-editing
 dotnet new globaljson --sdk-version 5.0.408
 dotnet build TVMEditor.sln --configuration Release --no-incremental
 ```

+(For Windows the writer used .NET 8.0 and there is no need to install .NET 5.0 and run `dotnet new globaljson --sdk-version 5.0.408 `.
+If you encounter error regarding .NET version, try to install the correct version on your machine.)

 Run the mesh deformation:

+for Windows:

 ```
 TVMEditor.Test/bin/Release/net5.0/TVMEditor.Test.exe basketball 1 11 20 "./TVMEditor.Test/bin/Release/net5.0/Data/basketball_player_1995/" "./TVMEditor.Test/bin/Release/net5.0/output/basketball_player_1995/"